Visual Styles Architecture

 Anti-Patterns

-Don't: Fork ENGINE shaders to customize visuals Do: Implement pluggable interface or provide custom material
+Don't: Edit ENGINE shader files in place to customize visuals Do: Copy ENGINE Default shaders to GAME (Level 2) or provide custom material (Level 3)

 Don't: Hardcode GAME-specific blend modes in ENGINE Do: Make blend modes configurable via compositor